Type 79 submachine gun: History

-The Type 79 entered service with the People’s Liberation Army after initial production was made from 1981 to 1982.
+The Type 79 entered service with the People's Liberation Army after initial production was made from 1981 to 1982.
 During the war with Vietnam, Chinese soldiers on recon operations used the Type 79 as their main weapon, together with the Type 64.
-However, PLA feedback indicated that the excessive rate of fire, limited magazine capacity and reliability issues in jungle environments, including problems of jamming, making the weapon unsuitable for jungle warfare.
+However, PLA feedback indicated the excessive rate of fire, limited magazine capacity, and reliability issues in jungle environments, including problems of jamming, making the weapon unsuitable for jungle warfare.
 The PLA decided to drop the Type 79 as the main submachine gun.

 The weapon found immediate acceptance within the People's Armed Police and Public Security Police forces after the PLA phased them out of service.
-The weapon was extremely popular in the police force due to its gas-operated, close bolt design.
+The weapon was extremely popular in the police force due to its gas-operated, closed-bolt design.
 The weapon is extremely accurate in semi-automatic fire mode despite being a submachine gun with high rate of fire.
 The reliability issue was not significant in urban environments, and subsequent modifications to the design resolved many earlier reported problems.